tainn/winged-cd/readme.md

 w <dst> [opts]
 ```

-The referenced `dst` is an arbitrary text to match anywhere in the destination directory name
+The referenced `dst` is an arbitrary text to match anywhere in the destination directory name.

 ## Options